 Can Child Custody Be Modified Over Time?

 It is important to note that child custody is always modifiable.
-Because the focus is on the best interest and needs of the child, it is logical that those needs may change over time.
+Because the focus is on the best interests and needs of the child, it is logical that those needs may change over time.
 As a child gets older, it may be wise to revisit your child custody schedule and make modifications.

 In addition, the area of child custody is constantly evolving.
-Most recently, there have been changes in the law with regard to relocation of a parent and the child and in reporting certain crimes within the household.
+Most recently, there have been changes in the law with regard to the relocation of a parent and the child and in reporting certain crimes within the household.
 Requirements vary by counties and local rules should be given close consideration.
 It is important to choose a child custody attorney who is familiar with local practice.
-Attorneys at Astor Weiss Kaplan & Mandel LLP, practice in Bucks, Chester, Delaware, Montgomery, and Philadelphia counties, as well as other local counties.
+Attorneys at Astor Weiss Kaplan & Mandel LLP practice in Bucks, Chester, Delaware, Montgomery, and Philadelphia counties, as well as other local counties.

 Reach Out Today

 If you are contemplating a separation or feel that the needs of your child have changed, consult with a qualified family law or divorce attorney to determine your child custody rights.
-Astor Weiss Kaplan & Mandel LLP, has an experienced family law department available to assist you with child custody matters.
+Astor Weiss Kaplan & Mandel LLP has an experienced family law department available to assist you with child custody matters.
 Contact us at 215-790-0100 or fill out our online form.